Persia White

-Persia White (born October 25, 1972) is an American actress.
-She is best known for her role as Lynn Searcy on the UPN/CW sitcom Girlfriends.
-She is also known for her role as Abby Bennett Wilson in The Vampire Diaries (2012–2017).
+Persia White (born October 25, 1976) is an American actress and singer.
+She is best known for her role as Lynn Searcy on the UPN/CW sitcom Girlfriends and as Abby Bennett Wilson in The Vampire Diaries (2012–2017).
 White is also a singer, and released a solo album, Mecca, in 2009.

 Early life

-White was born in Miami, Florida and was one of four children to an Irish-American mother and a Bahamian father.
+White was born on October 25, 1976, in Philadelphia, Pennsylvania.
 Her early years were spent in The Bahamas.
 White's father was paralyzed in a car accident when she was three, and he later moved to Miami to seek better medical care.
 White's mother moved with her children to South Florida two years later but did not reunite with White's father.
 White later joined the Miami Coconut Grove Children's Theater.
 As a teen, she studied dance, acting, singing, and painting.
 After high school, White signed with the Ford Agency and obtained her Screen Actors Guild card.
 She then moved to Los Angeles to pursue a career in acting.

 Career

 White has appeared in various independent films, including Red Letters (opposite Peter Coyote) and the cult horror Blood Dolls.
 She starred in the made-for-TV movies Operation Sandman, opposite Ron Perlman, and Suddenly, opposite Kirstie Alley.
-Her television work includes appearances on Angel, NYPD Blue, The Steve Harvey Show, Brooklyn South, Buffy the Vampire Slayer, as well as regular roles on Breaker High with co-star Ryan Gosling, Sister Sister as Anya and Girlfriends as Lynn.
+Her television work includes appearances on Angel, NYPD Blue, The Steve Harvey Show, Brooklyn South, Buffy the Vampire Slayer, as well as regular roles on Breaker High with co-star Ryan Gosling, Sister, Sister as Anya and Girlfriends as Lynn.
 In 2008, White appeared in The Fall of Night in the role of Dawn.
 She can also be seen in Chrisette Michele's video for "Be OK".

 In addition to acting, White also co-produced the award-winning documentary Earthlings, narrated by Joaquin Phoenix.
 In July 2011, White won the award for Best Performance by an Actor in the American Black Film Festival for her work in Dysfunctional Friends.
 She also appeared as Bonnie's mother on The Vampire Diaries in a semi-recurring role.

 In 2019, she reunited with her Girlfriends co-stars Tracee Ellis Ross, Jill Marie Jones, and Golden Brooks in an episode of the ABC comedy series Black-ish.